Praqma/kubernetes-ebook/chapter06.md

 # Kubernetes Control nodes

-In this chapter we setup Kubernetes master / controller nodes.
-We setup HA for these nodes in the next chapter.
+In this chapter we'll setup Kubernetes master / controller nodes.
+We'll setup HA for these nodes in the next chapter.

 ## The Kubernetes components that make up the control plane include the following components: